-Dorsal fin and tail muscles spotted with distinct dots. ventral fin unmarked.
+Dorsal fin and tail muscles Upper and lower fin lightly spotted with distinct dots. ventral fin unmarked.

 If you suspect you have found an Oregon Spotted Frog, please take photographs of the frog from the top, side with leg extended and of its underside.
-Forward photos and location information (with coordinates, if possible) to info@preciousfrog.ca.
+Forward photos and location information (with coordinates, if possible) to info@fraservalleyconservancy.ca.
 You may have found a new population!